-In this tutorial, we are going to discuss on introduction of Helm and how they form a powerful tool for working with Kubernetes resources.
+This tutorial will discuss helm introduction and how they form a powerful tool for working with Kubernetes resources.

-Kubernetes is a very helpful tool for cloud-native developers.
+Kubernetes is a beneficial tool for cloud-native developers.
 But it doesn’t cover all the bases on its own – there are some things that Kubernetes cannot solve or that are outside its scope.

-Helm is a package manager for Kubernetes applications.
-Whenever an application needs to be deployed within Kubernetes cluster, it involves n number of components and organizing those components in the right order for the right dependencies and deploying the right version into the cluster.
+In simple terms, Helm is a package manager for Kubernetes applications.
+Whenever an application needs to be deployed within Kubernetes cluster, it involves n number of components and organizing those components in the proper order for the proper dependencies and deploying the correct version into the cluster.

-After testing, it’s going to be a challenging task depending on the size of the application, and here’s where the helm will facilitate to deploy the entire package into the Kubernetes cluster.
+After testing, it’s going to be a challenging task depending on the size of the application, and here’s where the helm will facilitate deploying the entire package into the Kubernetes cluster.

-It is going to visualize the application as a package where all the dependencies will be packed together and the entire package can be shared as well as deployed into the Kubernetes cluster.
+It will visualize the application as a package where all the dependencies will be packed together and can share the entire package as well as deployed into the Kubernetes cluster.

-Also, helm facilitates to upgrade and roll back the changes by maintaining the versions.
-We can visualize helm like APT or yum package managers available within the Linux world, and it automates the version handling as well as automate the deployment, upgrade and roll back of various versions.
+Also, helm facilitates upgrading and rollback the changes by maintaining the versions.
+We can visualize helm like APT or yum package managers available within the Linux world, and it automates the version handling as well as automate the deployment, upgrade and rollback of various versions.

-And the entire package can be packaged as a file and it can be shared with the team members or with other teams.
+And the entire package can be packaged as a file and shared with the team members or other teams.

-The main concept of helm is about templatizing the deployment descriptor.
-So that the values that are going to get changed for different environments can be fed as an input value or as a separate value files.
+The central concept of the helm is about templatizing the deployment descriptor so that the values that are going to get changed for different environments can be fed as an input value or as separate value files.

-The templates can be stored within the repositories and only the Values that are going to get changed depending on the environment can be maintained in different files and the required files can be provided as a input.
+The templates can be stored within the repositories, and only the Values that are going to get changed depending on the environment can be maintained in different files.
+The required files can be provided as input.

-So basically, helm can handle the entire lifecycle of the application right, from creating, installing, upgrading, rollback delete, status maintenance as well as version handling of the applications.
+So basically, helm can handle the entire lifecycle of the application right, from creating, installing, upgrading, rollback delete, status maintenance, and version handling of the applications.

 Helm also keeps a release history of all deployed charts, so you can go back to a previous release if something went wrong.

-As a part of this helm tutorial, we will be seeing all the features that are listed over here.
-That is automation of upgrade, roll back, templatizing for different environments as well as involving helm in different stages, creating our own custom repositories and lot more.
+As a part of this helm tutorial, we will see all the features listed over here.
+That is the automation of upgrade, rollback, templatizing for different environments, and involving helm in different stages, creating our custom repositories and a lot more.

 So don’t worry about the terminologies that I have discussed over here.
-We are going to have detailed discussion on each and every topic by using a production grade, Kubernetes cluster, and we will be seeing the simple scenario to complex scenario of helm.
+We will have a detailed discussion on every topic using a production-grade Kubernetes cluster, and we will see the simple scenario too complex scenario of the helm.

-That’s it about introduction to helm.
-We will discuss more about helm in upcoming tutorials.
+That’s it about introduction to the helm.
+We will discuss more helm in upcoming tutorials.